DiMaker DiMaker Айырмашылық неде?

 • doc_id*

-The ID of the document (string, 36 characters) that will be used to create the file.
-The ID can be obtained in the address bar when the document is open.
-The document should not be in the trash, but can be in any folder in the Docs.
+Document ID (string, 36 characters) to be used for file creation.
+ID can be obtained from the address bar when the document is open.
+The document should not be in the trash, but can be located in any Document folder.

 • mask*

-JSON string containing all variables for substitution in the form of a key (variable) - value (text for substitution).
-It can contain data for creating several files (without restrictions on the number).
+JSON string containing all variables for replacement in the format key (variable) - value (text for replacement).
+It can contain data for creating multiple files (without limitations on quantity).

 Example for multiple files:

-Only double quotes can be used in accordance with the standard.
-If the value of the key contains quotes, they must be escaped.
+Double quotes should be used in accordance with the standard.
+If a key's value contains quotes, they should be escaped.

-To pass an image to a block with an image, you can use either a direct link (http:// or https://) or a Base64-encoded image.
+To pass an image to an image block, you can use either a direct link (http:// or https://) or a Base64 encoded image.
 In the second case, the string should start with "data:image/".

-If it is not possible to send a JSON string, strings for substitution can be sent as request fields.
-Each variable for substitution must start with the prefix mask_, for example mask_name, and contain the value for substitution.
-In this case, the variable will be searched for after the prefix in the document.
-For example, the mask_name field corresponds to the variable %name.
-To specify the email address, use mask_email; for the file name, use mask_filename.
+If it is not possible to send a JSON string, replacement strings can be sent as request fields.
+Each replacement variable should start with the prefix mask_, for example mask_name and contain the value for replacement.
+In this case, the document will search for variables following the prefix.
+For instance, the mask_name field corresponds to the %name variable.
+To specify an email address in this case, use mask_email, for filename - mask_filename.

 • mail_id

-The ID of the email template (string, 36 characters) for sending by email.
-The ID can be obtained in the address bar when the template is open.
+Email template ID (string, 36 characters) for sending via email.
+ID can be obtained from the address bar when the template is open.
 If the variable is not passed, the email will not be sent.

 • email_send

-The time to send the email with the file.
-It can take the following values:
+Time to send the email with the file.
+Possible values:

 onfinish - Send all emails after creating all files (default)

 oncreate - Send emails immediately after creating the file.
-When creating a single file, onfinish and oncreate are identical.
+When creating one file, onfinish and oncreate are identical.

-timeout - Send emails after a period of time.
-In this case, two more parameters must be passed:
+timeout - Send emails after a time interval.
+In this case, two additional parameters need to be passed:

-email_timeout_value - numeric value of the interval to send emails, integer value
+email_timeout_value - numerical value of the interval for sending emails, integer value

-Alternatively, to specify the exact time of sending, pass the time in Unix time format in email_timeout_timestamp.
-If both timeout and email_timeout_timestamp are passed, the latter has priority.
+Alternatively, to specify the exact sending time, pass the time in Unix time format in email_timeout_timestamp.
+If both timeout and email_timeout_timestamp are passed, priority will be given to the latter.

 • folder_id

-The ID of the folder in the Drive (string, 36 characters) to save files.
-If the folder does not exist, it will be created automatically when the first file is created.
+Drive folder ID (string, 36 characters) for saving files.
+If the folder does not exist, it will be created automatically upon creating the first file.

 • page_id

-The ordinal number of the sheet (number or string) if there are multiple sheets in the document.
-You can pass one number (the first sheet is 0) or numbers (comma-separated) of sheets that need to be used to create the file.
+Sequential number of the sheet (number or string) if the document has multiple sheets.
+You can pass one number (first sheet - 0), or numbers (comma separated) of sheets to be used for file creation.

 • result

-Determines how to return the result.
-Can take the following values:
+Determines the format to return the result.
+Possible values:

-• Value is absent.
-A JSON string with the request result will be returned (see below)
+• Missing Value.
+A JSON string with the request result will be returned

 • link.
-If the request is successful, a string containing a link to the created file will be returned (if multiple files were created, a link to the first one will be returned).
-To get the file itself, go to the specified link.
-It takes time to prepare the files - from 1 to 5 seconds per file.
-Until the file is created, the request to this address will return a 404 error.
-If the request does not result in the creation of the file, a JSON string with an error will be returned (see below).
+Upon successful request, a string containing a link to the created file (if multiple files were created, the link to the first one) will be returned.
+To access the file itself, use the provided link.
+It takes approximately 1 to 5 seconds to prepare the actual files.
+Before the file is created, requests to this address will return a 404 error.
+If the request did not lead to file creation, a JSON string with an error will be returned.

-The server will return a JSON-string that can have the following possible values:
+As a result, the server will return a JSON string with the following possible values:

 • result

-The result of the request.
-Can have the following values:
+The result of the operation.
+Can take the following values:

-error - request error.
+error - operation error.
 Files are not created.

-success - successful request to create files.
-Depending on the API usage scenario, you can report the successful creation of files or display a form for obtaining files.
+success - successful operation to create files.
+Depending on the API usage scenario, you can report the successful creation of files or display a form to get the files.

 • create_id